 Step - 7 Adding Your Server in the Game

 For this, you need to know the IP address of the computer on which you have deployed the server.

-- Open the Minecraft Java edition and go to the installation settings; once the installation settings are opened, click, give name and version to your server and find the server files by using the browse option in the game.
+- Open the Minecraft Java edition and go to the installation settings; once the installation settings are opened, click, give the name and version to your server and find the server files by using the browse option in the game.

-- Once all the information is filled in, click on Done, and you can start playing Minecraft on your own self-hosted server.
+- Once all the information is filled in, click on Done, and you can start playing Minecraft on your self-hosted server.